 - 17.1.
-The Organization\ or the corporate group\ shall begin the process of developing one or more Remedy Plan(s) to address the harm\ identified by the Baseline Assessments and summarized in the Harm Analysis Report (see section 13.2), following the requirements for dialogue processes (see section 15) and receiving input from: - a.
-For conversion\: Affected stakeholders\ and environmental experts; - b.
-For unacceptable activities\: Affected stakeholders\ and independent\ environmental and social experts. - 17.2.
+The corporate group\ shall begin the process of developing one or more Remedy Plan(s) to address the harm\ identified by the Baseline Assessments and summarized in the Harm Analysis Report (see section 141), following the requirements for dialogue processes (see section 15) and receiving input from affected stakeholders\ and independent\ environmental and social experts. - 17.2.
 The Remedy Plan shall determine: - a.
 The proposed remedy\ actions for environmental harm\ and social harm\ and their objectives; and - b.
-The sites in which it is required to remedy\ the environmental harm\ and social harm\ caused by or associated with the conversion\ or unacceptable activities\.
+The sites in which it is required to remedy\ the environmental harm\ and social harm\ caused by or associated with the unacceptable activities\.

 - 17.3.
-The goal of the remedy\ processes and actions shall be to maximize the outcomes of conservation\, restoration\ and social remedy\ activities undertaken by The Organization\ or the corporate group\. - 17.4.
+The goal of the remedy\ processes and actions shall be to maximize the outcomes of conservation\, restoration\ and social remedy\ activities undertaken by the corporate group\. - 17.4.
 The following principles shall be applied to the choice of remedy\ action and selection of remedy\ sites.
 The remedy\ action shall: - a.
 Prioritize, in consecutive order, areas that are either: - i.
-The actual sites of conversion\ or unacceptable activities\; - ii.
+The actual sites of unacceptable activities\; - ii.
 Within the impact area\; - iii.
 Adjacent to the impact area\; or - iv.
-Within the landscape\ where the conversion\ or unacceptable activities\ occurred, or within the province or country where the conversion\ or unacceptable activities\ occurred; - b.
+Within the landscape\ where the unacceptable activities\ occurred, or within the province or country where the unacceptable activities\ occurred; - b.
 Meet the definitions of longevity\ and additionality\ in relation to existing conservation\ and restoration\ requirements and socially focused projects and activities; - c.
 Consider the availability of financial resources when determining timeframes for remedy\ action; - d.
-For The Organization\ directly or indirectly involved\ in conversion\: - i.
-For environmental remedy\: Be proportionate\ to the size of the converted area and equivalent\ to the nature of any environmental harm\ caused by the conversion\. - ii.
-For social remedy\: Be equivalent\ to all social harm\ in the impact area\ caused by the conversion\. - e.
-For The Organization\ not involved in conversion\, but that has acquired a management unit\ where conversion\ has taken place: - i.
-For environmental remedy\: Be provided for 20 per cent of the size of the converted area and equivalent\ to the nature of environmental harm\ caused by the conversion\. - ii.
-For social remedy\: Be equivalent\ to the priority social harm\ (see section 13) in the impact area\ caused by the conversion\. - f.
-For the corporate group\: - i.
-For environmental remedy\: Be proportionate\ to the size of the impact area\ and equivalent\ to the nature of any environmental harm\ caused by the unacceptable activities\. - ii.
+For environmental remedy\: Be proportionate\ to the size of the impact area\ and equivalent\ to the nature of any environmental harm\ caused by the unacceptable activities\. - e.
 For social remedy\: Be equivalent\ to all social harm\ in the impact area\ caused by the unacceptable activities\. - 17.5.
-Where the remedy\ actions are planned outside the impact area\; consultation\ shall be conducted with affected stakeholders\ in the area where proposed remedy\ actions are planned.
+Where the remedy\ actions are planned outside the impact area\; consultation\ shall be conducted with affected stakeholders\ in the area where proposed remedy\ actions are planned. - 17.6.

-- 17.6.
 Through the remedy\ dialogue process (see section 15), specific time-bound remedy\ activities shall be formally agreed with impacted rights holders\. - 17.7.
 The corporate group\ shall seek to address the root causes of harm\, either through the remedy\ activities or changes in practice.